jaalto/project--shell-script-performance-and-portability/README.md

     # t3                      real 0.348s
 ```

-- In Bash, it is about more than 50 times
+- In Bash, it is about 50 times
   faster to do string manipulation in memory,
   than calling external utilities.
   Seeing the measurements just how